The benefits of cultivating crops hydroponically are extensive, and many of them are due to the use of a growing medium instead of soil.

 For example, wick systems benefit from high WHC mediums, like coconut fiber, because it keeps nutrients easily accessible without overwatering.

 Conversely, nutrient film technique (NFT) systems benefit from lower WHC mediums, like clay pebbles, because the plant roots are constantly exposed to nutrient solution.
 As a result, they use a medium for support reasons more than saturation.

-AFP means Air Filled Porosity and is the proportion of volume that is filled with air.
+AFP means Air Filled Porosity and refers to the air flow of the medium.

 A low AFP means the medium can’t provide the plants with oxygen very well, putting them at risk for drowning and rotting.

-Finally, CEC, or Cation Exchange Capacity, refers to the medium’s ability to capture positive ions like potassium, calcium, and magnesium.
+Finally, CEC, or Cation Exchange Capacity, refers to how many minerals are in the medium.

 In hydroponic systems, a low CEC allows you to have better control over the nutrients your plants receive.